MINE GRAPH RULE: A New Cypher-like Operator for Mining Association Rules on Property Graphs: Evaluation

 \section{Evaluation}

-To assess the performance of the \texttt{MINE GRAPH RULE} operator, we conducted a series of evaluations over a combination of synthetic datasets and query complexities of the operator.
+We assessed the performance of the \texttt{MINE GRAPH RULE} operator by conducting a series of experiments over a combination of synthetic datasets and query complexities of the operator. \aggiunta{Furthermore, to validate the results obtained from the operator, we also tested it on real-world datasets.}

-\paragraph{Configuration} {We run the experiments on our dedicated server machine with a 56-core Intel E5-2660 v4 CPU and 384 GB of RAM.
+\paragraph{Configuration} {We ran the experiments on our dedicated server machine with a 56-core Intel E5-2660 v4 CPU and 384 GB of RAM.
 We deployed a Neo4j database instance from its \texttt{5.15.0-community-bullseye} Docker image.
 To avoid memory bottlenecks, we configured the database with the following settings: }

-\subsection{Synthetic databases generation}
+\subsection{Synthetic Databases Generation}

-For our evaluation tests, we generated synthetic datasets that adhere to the same schema as the previously reported motivating example.
-We generated three types of synthetic datasets:
+We generated three types of synthetic datasets, all adhering to the schema of the running example:

-\begin{itemize} \item The first one with a {\it uniform} distribution of all the edges between random nodes of the graph, ensuring that relationships are evenly spread.

-\item The second one, named {\it scale-free}, with a power-law distribution of the relationship {\tt BUY}, in order to better represent the real-case scenario of an online shop; all the other relationships are generated with a uniform distribution among all nodes. \item The third one, named {\it large scale-free}, with the same distribution of relationships as the {\it scale-free} graph, but with higher density of relationships {\tt BUY}. \end{itemize}
+\begin{itemize} \item The first one has a {\it Uniform} distribution of all the edges among random nodes of the graph, ensuring that relationships are evenly spread. \item The second one, named {\it Coarse Scale-free}, uses the power-law distribution for the {\tt BUY} relationship, represents the real-case scenario of an online shop; all the other relationships are generated with a uniform distribution among all nodes. \item The third one, named {\it Dense scale-free}, also uses a power-law distribution for the {\tt BUY} relationship, bwith a higher density of relationships. \end{itemize}